girishji/devdocs.vim/README.md

 ### Install New Documentation

-`:DevdocsInstall` command opens a popup window.
-It may take a few seconds to gather all the slugs (document tree metadata) from [devdocs](https://devdocs.io)) website.
-Fuzzy search, use `<Tab>` and `<S-Tab>` to navigate.
+`:DevdocsInstall` command opens a popup window to download new documentation trees.
+It may take a few seconds to gather all the slugs (document tree metadata) from [devdocs.io](https://devdocs.io)).

-Depending on the size of documentation, this may take up to a minute to download.
-Be patient.
+Navigate using `<Tab>` and `<S-Tab>` to navigate or type in the window to fuzzy search.
+Depending on the size of documentation downloading may take up to a minute.

 You can change the installation directory.
-See configuration below.
+See below.

 ### Uninstall Documentation

-Use `:DevdocsUninstall` command.
+Use `:DevdocsUninstall` command to uninstall documentation trees.

 ### Fuzzy Search Documentation Trees